MRCIEU/python_and_health_ds_training/day-2/syllabus-2.md

 **11:00 – 11:45 Data Manipulation (Pandas)**

 - Series and DataFrame
+- Sorting & statistics
+- Missing values
 - Create, visit, modify and copy Series and DataFrame
-- Filter data and make conditional changes
-- Missing values
 - Hands-on

 **12: 00 – 13: 00 Lunch Break**

-**13:00 – 13:45 Data Manipulation (Pandas continued, and Visualisation)**
+**13:00 – 14:00 Data Manipulation (Pandas continued, and Visualisation)**
-- Concatenation
-- Statistics
+- Filter data and make conditional changes
 - Saving the data
 - Visualisation
     - Scope (“canvas”) of matplotlib
     - Elements of a figure
-    - Types of figures: bar, line, histogram, pie, box & Whisker
+    - Types of figures: line, pie, histogram/bar, box & Whisker
     - Resize and save fig
 - Hands-on

-**13:45 – 14:00 Break**
+**14:00 – 14:15 Break**

-**14:00 - 15:30 Interact with Web API**
+**14:15 - 15:30 Interact with Web API**

 Use: OpenGWAS (semantic), EBI (RESTful), and PubMed (homework / only if there is time left, due to its unreliability)